|Volvo 7900 Electric|

 The Volvo 7900 Electric is a low-floor, single-deck, battery-electric city bus built by Volvo Buses for the European market.
 Part of the Volvo 7900 family of buses, the Volvo 7900 Electric offered as an integral product (i.e. completely-built-up) and assembled in Wroclaw, Poland.

 2 units of the Volvo 7900 Electric bus will be brought into Singapore as part of an Autonomous Bus development project headed by the Energy Research Institute @ NTU (ERI@N), in partnership with various other agencies.
 Read more about autonomous bus development here.
 Testing is expected to begin in early 2019, but no passenger trials have been announced.
+The first unit arrived in Singapore in late October 2018.

 The Volvo 7900 range of buses was produced by Volvo Buses since 2011, when it was initially offered with a diesel or CNG engine in both rigid and articulated bus variants.
 The Euro VI engine range was offered starting from 2013, along with the diesel-hybrid variant known as the Volvo 7900 Hybrid.